 If you are afraid your dog is going to hurt someone, you need to take control.
 The first thing to do is take your dog to the veterinarian.
 Underlying disease or pain could be at the root of the problem.

-Your second option might be a dog trainer or behaviourist, and your third option might be Prozac.
+Your second option might be a dog trainer or behaviorist, and your third option might be Prozac.

-If you’re reading this post, I’ll assume you’re having difficulties with your companion animal’s behaviour.
+If you’re reading this post, I’ll assume you’re having difficulties with your companion animal’s behavior.
 This post answers the most frequently asked questions on the topic of dog Prozac aggression.

 #1 How Can I Tell if My Dog Has Dog Prozac Aggression?

-Dog aggression can come from learned behaviour.
+Dog aggression can come from learned behavior.
 It can also be a response to fear and anxiety.
 Unprovoked dog aggression can also be genetic.

 Ask yourself the following two questions: